 The ugly side of the beauty business…

-Testing cosmetics on animals has already been banned in the UK and the EU.
+Testing cosmetics on animals has already been banned in the UK, the EU, India, Israel, Norway and New Zealand.
 In Australia we continue to import cosmetics tested on animals even though such procedures are painful, cruel and unnecessary.
 By allowing these products to be sold in our country we are effectively supporting the animal testing of cosmetics.

 Choose Cruelty Free (CCF), Humane Research Australia (HRA) and Animals Australia are asking members of the public to join us in petitioning the Australian Government to implement a ban on the sale of all cosmetics that are tested on animals.
 In the last year, 34 other Australian groups endorsed the Petition:

 Animal Justice Party